unigrid-project/documentation-development/CosmosSDK.md

 * [Learn more](#learn-more) - Additional Links

 ## Working with version 0.47.x
-At the time of this writing, Ignite CLI scaffolded and developed modules for version v0.46.7, so to develop a module to work with Cosmost SDK v0.47.x, we had to build the module in Cosmos SDK itself without Ignite scaffolding.
+At the time of this writing, Ignite CLI scaffolded and developed modules for version v0.46.7, so to develop a module to work with Cosmos SDK v0.47.x, we had to build the module in Cosmos SDK itself without Ignite scaffolding.

 ### 0.47.x Modules
 For the sake of keeping this document short and readable, please find the details at this link: